Opal Plum Tree

 Important!
 Upon Arrival:

 Keep moist and cool.
 Fruits and berries are shipped in dormant form so they can be transplanted out once the soil can be worked in the spring.
-Light frosts will not damage the plants as they are in the dormant stage.
+Light frosts will not damage the plants as they are in the resting stage.
 If you are unable to plant immediately, the plants can be stored for a short period of time.
 This should be a dark, cool (but not freezing) location such as an unheated garage, fridge or a cold cellar.
+Ideally they would be stored as close to 2°C or 35°F as possible.
 They should also be kept moist, but not wet, until they are planted.

 Planting: